rdelliga/Coffea_Swan/README.md

 the password required to push a change is a token.
 My accounts's default identity are rdelliga@cern.ch and rdelliga.

-The file  WV_VBS_cutscheck.ipynb contains the implementation of cuts without opening multiple files and using parallelization, which instead are impemented in  WV_VBS_mainAnalysis.ipynb.
+The file  WV_VBS_cutscheck.ipynb contains the implementation of cuts without opening multiple files and without using parallelization, which instead are implemented in  WV_VBS_mainAnalysis.ipynb.
 The last one read a fileset.json file produced by using the scrit make_fileset_json.ipynb, which read the txt files for the bck events (W+jets) in the folder bkg_files_txt that are produced via shell by the command

 voms-proxy-init -voms cms -valid 192:00